cameraui/sdk/go/docs/api/plugin.md

 ## type PluginInfo

-PluginInfo is a lightweight handle identifying an installed plugin — used in RPC payloads and managers to refer to the plugin without shipping its full state.
+PluginInfo is a lightweight handle identifying an installed plugin, used in RPC payloads and managers to refer to the plugin without shipping its full state.

 	type PluginInfo struct {
 	    // ID is the unique runtime ID assigned by the host (stable across